 “The more that open the better although unfortunately it’s a very difficult and challenging market with rising food costs, rising wage costs, rates rising, the list goes on.
 There’s many that have closed, I can name 4-5 health food shops in Manchester that have struggled or closed.”

-A statement said the company was entering liquidation due to a number of their outlets becoming ‘unprofitable’.
+A statement said the company was entering liquidation due to a number of its outlets becoming ‘unprofitable’.

 Jones said: “We did hope that being more out-of-town is a differing catchment area, free parking, right next door to Pure Gym, that this unit had a really good chance but unfortunately, all we seem to have done is pillaged custom from our main Ancoats site.